bowise/app/privacy-policy.md

 For the purposes of this Privacy Policy:

-Application refers to BoWise, the software program provided by the Company.
+Application refers to OUTPUTS, the software program provided by the Company.

-We (referred to as either "We", "Us" or "Our" in this Agreement) refers to BoWise.
+We (referred to as either "We", "Us" or "Our" in this Agreement) refers to OUTPUTS.

 Service refers to the Application.